 Shoulder Pain in Pinckney, MO.
 If you live with shoulder pain, you know how hard it can be to manage.
 It makes everything from strapping on a seatbelt to playing volleyball painful and, for certain people, not even an option.
 But pain and limited shoulder movement is usually manageable and beatable with safe and effective treatment.
 At Axes Physical Therapy in Pinckney, MO, our professional physical therapists create personalized treatment modalities, based on evidence, to get you back to striking out opponents, or just combing your hair pain-free.
 Allow us to turn your shoulder pain from a daily occurrence into a thing of the past.
 Request an appointment online or find our location most convenient for you.

-The Anatomy of the Shoulder | Shoulder Pain in Pinckney, MO
+How Does the Shoulder Work? | Shoulder Pain in Pinckney, MO

-- The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have typical joint characteristics.
-It attaches and allows movement between the shoulder blade and the thoracic cage.
+- The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have ligaments connecting it to bone.
+It is made up of the scapula and its articulation with the ribcage.

 - Tendinitis — Tendinitis is typically caused by a tendon becoming irritated.
 It typically falls into one of two categories:

-- Chronic: This can happen because of wear and tear or the body becoming weaker as we get older.
+- Chronic: The result of wear and tear or general weakness as we get weaker.

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are impinged on, when scar tissue blocks their electric signals, or the nerves are torn into two pieces.
-Axillary nerve and brachial plexus injuries can cause shoulder pain, stingers, numbness, and loss of feeling in your upper extremities.
-They are commonly caused by a sudden blow but can also occur because of wear and tear.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are impinged on, when scar tissue interferes with signals between the brain and shoulder, or the nerves rupture.
+Axillary nerve and brachial plexus injuries can cause shoulder pain along with a range of other sensations.
+They are commonly caused by a sudden blow but can also occur because of overuse.